 - When you have aligned the words how you want them use a black sharpie and draw over the pencil

-- Use a stencil to paint on the stars (I used different sized stars, placed randomly to make it easier)
+- Use a Star Stencil to paint on the stars (I used different sized stars, placed randomly to make it easier)

 When the paint dries, secure all of the boards together.
 I used a small piece of wood placed vertically on the horizontal planks and nailed each board.